privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "WireGuard Support"

     Proton VPN mostly supports the WireGuard® protocol.
-[WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
+[WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

     Proton VPN [recommends](https://protonvpn.com/blog/wireguard/) the use of WireGuard with their service.
 On Proton VPN's Windows, macOS, iOS, Android, ChromeOS, and Android TV apps, WireGuard is the default protocol; however, [support](https://protonvpn.com/support/how-to-change-vpn-protocols/) for the protocol is not present in their Linux app.